 Where: Hope Street, Liverpool

-The bustling independent bar and restaurants hosts an atmospheric jazz night courtesy of ParrJazz every Tuesday.
+You’ll discover Frederiks along charming Hope Street.
+The bustling independent bar and restaurant hosts an atmospheric jazz night every Tuesday.

 When: Thursdays at 7:30pm and Saturday sat 8:30pm

 Where: Tower Gardens, Liverpool

 Nestled away just off Water Street, you’ll find Liverpool’s historic hidden gem, Ma Boyles.
 The alehouse and eatery dates back to 1870, offering a cosy escape from the bustling business district.

 Ma Boyle’s attracts everyone from businessmen and young professionals to budding musicians and city centre locals.
 On Thursdays, Ma’s welcomes resident jazz band Amanda Brown & The Common Ears to lift your spirits as the weekend draws closer.

 When Saturday arrives, the charming pub is filled with the soothing sounds of Parrjazz musicians and weekend chatter for the perfect atmosphere.
 You can enjoy the intoxicating sounds of jazz with a tasty cheese board or burger and choose from a wide range of selected rums, gins, whiskey and wine.

 When: The first and third Wednesday of every month